istio/istio.io/content/en/about/case-studies/daocloud/index.md

    access control policies, ensuring the enforcement of security and compliance requirements during the migration process.

-By leveraging Istio's capabilities, DaoCloud has successfully assisted numerous Chinese enterprises in transforming their traditional microservices architectures into scalable, resilient, and cloud native systems.
+Leveraging Istio's capabilities, DaoCloud has successfully assisted numerous Chinese enterprises in transforming their traditional microservices architectures into scalable, resilient, and cloud native systems.
 The gradual migration approach offered by Istio minimizes risks and disruptions while enabling the benefits of a modern cloud native architecture.